anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom is oftentimes nearer when we stoop than when we soar.
+Quote: There is no passion to be found playing small - in settling for a life that is less than the one you are capable of living.

-By: William Wordsworth
+By: Nelson Mandela